 common, and your audience is relatively likely to be familiar with them.

-• They are appropriate for ordinal dependent variables.
+• They are appropriate for interval/ratio or ordinal dependent variables.

 For the Mann-Whitney, Kruskal-Wallis, and Friedman tests, if the distributions of the groups have the same shape and spread, then it can be assumed that the difference between groups is a difference in medians.
 Otherwise, the difference is a difference in distributions.

-In reality, you should look at the distributions of each group in these tests, with histograms or boxplots, so that your conclusions can accurately reflect the data.
+In reality, you should look at the distributions of each group in these tests, with histograms or box plots, so that your conclusions can accurately reflect the data.
 You don't want to imply that differences between two treatments are differences in medians when they are really differences in the shape or spread of the distributions.
-On the other hand, if it really does look like the differences a difference in location, you want to be clear about this.
+On the other hand, if it really does look like the difference is a difference in location, you want to be clear about this.

 The following sections of this book, Ordinal Tests with Cumulative Link Models and Permutation Tests describe different approach to handling ordinal data that may be a better approach than using the traditional nonparametric tests described in this section, at least in some cases.